circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2-experimental-translator.md

 The configuration Translator is an experimental project to help with migrating from CircleCI 1.0 to 2.0.

 The approach in CircleCI 2.0 differs in a few significant ways that make an automated migration complicated:
 1. **CircleCI 1.0 has "magic" inferred commands, whereas 2.0 is wholly deterministic.** In CircleCI 1.0 our Inference Engine runs implicit commands based on the contents of your repository in many cases.
 For instance, unless overridden, CircleCI 1.0 would detect the presence of rspec tests and run them automatically with no intervention.
-In 2.0 our philosophy is to run no "magic" commands, preferring instead to have all configuration be transparent and deterministic for developers.
+In 2.0 our philosophy is to run no "magic" commands, preferring instead to have all configuration be explicit and deterministic for developers.
 2. **CircleCI 1.0 has an opinionated lifecycle, whereas 2.0 is built around arbitrary jobs orchestrated with workflows.** In CircleCI 1.0 your build consists of specific stages that are baked into the system, and the configuration semantics are structured around those stages.
 In CircleCI 2.0 we allow for arbitrary jobs that are orchestrated with Workflows, so the idiom for how to structure the various tasks of your build is quite different and more powerful in 2.0.

 ## Translator Limitations